How the Federal Reserve Affects Mortgage Rates — and What It Means for Homebuyers in 2026

 The Fed doesn't set mortgage rates or other consumer lending rates directly.
 However, when the central bank changes its benchmark interest rate, lenders and financial institutions often adjust their own rates in response.

-While the 10-year Treasury yield has more influence on mortgage rates than the Fed’s benchmark rate, both play a role in shaping lender decisions to raise or lower interest rates.
+However, one thing to know is that the 10-year Treasury yield has more influence on mortgage rates than the Fed's benchmark rate, which is why a Fed rate cut might not immediately lead to corresponding drops in offered mortgage rates.
+Even so, both play a role in shaping lender decisions to raise or lower interest rates.

-Curious about rates?
-Explore and compare some of today’s mortgage products with the tool below, powered by Bankrate.
+Curious about where rates stand today?
+Explore and compare some of today's top mortgage products with the tool below, powered by Bankrate.

 Mortgage rate trends in 2025: What homebuyers should know

-We might never see the 2% to 3% mortgage interest rates of the early years of the COVID-19 pandemic again.
+At the start of 2026, rates have beaten that September 2024 low but are still a long way from the sub-3% mortgages homebuyers were enjoying during the pandemic.
+We might never see the 2%-3% mortgage interest rates of the early years of the COVID-19 pandemic again.
 Current rates are roughly double the all-time lows from 2020 and 2021.

 Prospective homebuyers are facing tough decisions about how to afford new homes.
-The median home sale price for the first quarter of 2025 was $416,900, according to the Federal Reserve Bank of St. Louis.
-That’s a significant jump from the second quarter of 2020, when the median was $317,100 — an increase of nearly $100,000 in five years.
+The median home sale price for the second quarter of 2025 was $410,800, according to the Federal Reserve Bank of St. Louis.
+That's a significant jump from the second quarter of 2020, when the median was $317,100 — an increase of nearly $100,000 in five years.

 Home prices peaked at $442,600 in the fourth quarter of 2022 — the highest level on record — and have fluctuated since then.